-Further explanation of the different forms of financial aid available to students:

-The U.S. Department of Education awards about \$150 billion every year to help millions of students pay for college.
+Further explanation of the different forms of financial aid available to students: The U.S. Department of Education awards about \$150 billion every year to help millions of students pay for college.
 This federal student aid is awarded in the form of grants, low-interest loans, and work-study funds.

 Grants are typically awarded on the basis of need and generally do not have to be repaid.
-There are four types of federal student grants:

-Federal Pell Grants are usually awarded to undergraduate students who have not yet earned a bachelor's degree.
+- Federal Pell Grants are usually awarded to undergraduate students who have not yet earned a bachelor's degree.
 (In some cases, students enrolled in post-baccalaureate teacher certification programs may receive Federal Pell Grants.)
 The maximum Federal Pell Grant award for the 2017-2018 award year is approx.\$5,915; however, the actual award depends on the student's financial need, the college's cost of attendance, the student's enrollment status, and the length of the academic year in which the student is enrolled.
-Students can receive the Federal Pell Grant for up to the equivalent of 12 semesters.
+Students can receive the Federal Pell Grant for up to the equivalent of 12 semesters. - Student Covid CARE Grant.
+Students must be enrolled in a Financial Aid Eligible Program UT program not included.
+The student must also have a remaining financial need.
+Remaining need will be identified on the student's Financial Aid Award Letter.
+Priority will be given to the Pell eligible students until funds have been depleted.
+The student must be current in attendance and meet the Satisfactory Academic progress (SAP) requirements.
+Students must also have completed 60% of the clock hours for the Pay Period.